 Understanding complex systems

 Complexity is characterized as something with many autonomous parts interacting with each other in multiple ways.
 Signaling of neurons in our body, messaging of devices in the telecommunication infrastructure, transactions between agents in markets, social formations among people are some generic examples of complex systems.
-If we want to understand a complex system, we first need a map of its relationship diagram that is composed of nodes and links and make a network form, which is by its very nature the fabric of most complex systems.
+If we want to understand a complex system, we first need a map of its relationship diagram that is composed of nodes and links and makes a network form, which is by its very nature the fabric of most complex systems.

 A network diagram offers a “common language” that is both visual and mathematical.
 So, from a network map, we can get qualitative information by reading its actors and relations, as well as do quantitative analysis by computing its connection structure.
 In fact, we can use this common language to study systems that may differ widely in their nature, appearance, or scope.
 For example, rather three different systems 1) devices sending messages to each other, 2) film actors connected through taking roles in the same movies, 3) organizations connected through partnerships may have exactly the same network structure.
 While the nature of the nodes and the links differs widely, each network has the same graph representation, consisting of 4 nodes and 4 links.
 We can use this simple method to begin studying a variety of complex systems.